TomPn/agiletrade/README.md

 ## What is AgileTrade?
 AgileTrade is a stock trading platform that provides the young investors with an opportunity to gain practical experiences in stock trading process.
 The platform can be accessed through the link [here](https://stock-trading-platform.herokuapp.com/).

-## Namesake
-Agile is an iterative approach to software development that helps us deliver value to our users faster.
-We want to achieve the agile environment for the product in order to provide better services to the users.

 ### Vision (objective)
 The objective of AgileTrade is to provide an opportunity for amateur investors to gain fundamental understanding of stock market, with a safe trading platform for the users to gain experiences in trading stocks.